-When you're writing, I definitely think it's best to go for the lowest common denominator in terms of vocabulary.
-What I mean is, try to avoid using slang or jargon particular to a smaller group, especially if your intent is to reach a wider audience.
-If you must use jargon, that is, words that only experts tend to know, a good idea is to explain your terms to people before using them.
-If you think your target audience knows the jargon already (for example, if you're writing about how to fix up old cars, your audience is probably familiar with most basic car parts), then you can skip the explanation.
+When you're writing, It's definitely best to go for the lowest common denominator in terms of vocabulary.
+Try to avoid using slang or jargon particular to a smaller group, especially if your intent is to reach a wider audience.
+If you must use jargon, that is, words that only experts tend to know, a good idea is to explain your terms by introducing them before using them.
+If you think your target audience knows the jargon already; for example, if you're writing about how to fix up old cars, your audience is probably familiar with most basic car parts, only then you can skip the explanation.

-For me, when I talk about anime, I have a pretty good idea that I won't have to spend time defining things like "anime", "manga", etc. But I always try to make clear what I mean when I use the more esoteric terms, like "doujinshi" and "lolicon".
-In your area of expertise, sometimes it can be hard to remember who your average reader is and how much they know and don't know relative to your own knowledge.
-But basically, if you're not sure if you need to explain a term before using it, always it's better to be safe than sorry (to use the explanation and not need it is often better than to not have one and need it).
+When I talk about anime, I have a pretty good idea that I won't have to spend time defining things like "anime", "manga", etc. But, I always try to make clear what I mean when I use the more esoteric terms, like "doujinshi" and "lolicon".
+In your area of expertise, sometimes it can be hard to remember who your average reader is, and how much they know and don't know relative to your own knowledge.

 In addition to jargon, sometimes writers and speakers try to go out of their way to sound smart, which leads to blunders like: